fegounna/LLM-Fine-Tuning-for-Music-Generation/README.md

 ### Converting a MIDI File to Text Representation

-To convert text to a MIDI file, use the `text_to_midi.py` script as follows:
+To convert a MIDI file to text format, use the `midi_textefinal.py` script as follows:

 1. Install dependencies:
 ```bash